goodmase/API-Challenge/README.md

 5. When the MasterServer receives the finished event, it prints the name of the file to the console.

 ## Other info
 * You may use any language you would like to do this challenge.
 If you are comfortable with Node.js that is preferred, but it is not a requirement and will not cause you to pass/fail this challenge.
+(This does not apply to the Python section, that must be written using python.)
 * You should split your code up in the 3 provided folders.
 * While all of these would normally be run on different computers, feel free to run them all on your local machine simply using different ports.
 This is to simulate a distributed system.
 * Please wrap the python code in an easy to use "library" that will make the request.
 By library I only mean at least make a wrapper function for the request to make it easier.